Which is the best hot tub brand?

 - Celebrity Hot Tubs: Multicolor spa light only (Twilight LED lighting not available)

 Luther Loon: Still reading?
 Good for you!
 We threw this in for fun to keep you going.
 Luther Loon is our beloved ambassador to the hot tub lifestyle.
 His favorite pastime is floating in Marquis hot tubs and welcoming you when it’s soaking time.
-If you purchase the Signature Series Ultimate Package, Luther will come to live with you.
-Plus, he loves to have his picture posted to Facebook, Instagram and Twitter.
-You can tag him: @MarquisSpas #LutherLoon
+(Available from your local Marquis Dealer.)
+Luther loves to have his picture posted to Facebook, Instagram and Twitter.
+Just remember to use the hashtag: #LutherLoon

 MicroSilk®: Oxygen skin therapy is beneficial for skin health and beauty treatments, and has been described as “an oxygen facial for your body.”
 It may help to relieve the symptoms of certain skin conditions, such as eczema.
 With the massage jets turned off, a dedicated Microsilk pump and Venturi system infuse billions of tiny microbubbles into the water.
 A milky cloud of super-oxygenated water penetrates into skin pores and hair follicles to promote blood circulation and remove impurities.
 Only a few hot tub brands offer MicroSilk, and Marquis is the only hot tub brand to have fully optimized its functionality.
 In fact, Marquis produces more hot tubs equipped with MicroSilk than all other hot tub brands combined.
 Learn more.

-Modular Environments: Modular Environments complement the hot tub exterior to add functionality, versatility and amenity to the surrounding spa area.
-Designed to match the hot tub's design and color palette, a collection of steps, benches, storage benches, storage cabinets, shelves, stools and towel bars can be combined to achieve a custom look.
-Environments provide extra seating and dining surfaces for outdoor meals and entertaining.
-Marquis is the only hot tub brand to offer a complete line of these robust hot tub surround modules.
+Modular Environments: Modular Environments complement the hot tub exterior to add functionality and amenity to the spa area.
+Designed to match the hot tub's design and color palette, a collection of entry steps and benches (some of which offer storage) can be combined to achieve a custom look.
+Environments double as extra seating and provide easier access in or out of your hot tub.
 Learn more.

 Pumps: Pumps are the heart of a hot tub and contribute directly to the hydrotherapy experience.
 The best hot tub brands configure pumps with therapy benefits mind.
 Generally, the more therapy seats and massage jets in a spa, the more pump flow rate and electricity it will require.
 As a consumer, weighing pump-related decisions should start with how many people will use your hot tub at any one time.